Sri Shyam Sundar Goswami

-Today the Yoga classes in Sweden are being led by Basile’s close disciple Renée Lord in parallel with his daughter Ariane Catoméris, who apart from regular classes also specializes in pre- and postnatal Yoga courses and ayurvedic massage.
+Today the Yoga classes in Sweden are being led by Basile’s close disciples Renée Lord and Eva Olandersson, along with Ariane Catoméris, who apart from regular classes also specializes in pre- and postnatal Yoga courses and ayurvedic massage.

 Sri Goswamis spiritual ancestors